Kvn11/Kvn11.github.io/content/post/iced_id/index.md

 When continuing, the first breakpoints I hit is the first function I called, `DllRegisterServer`.
 This function was filled with instructions like `cmp al, al; jne` which were interesting because I don't think the jump would ever trigger.
-My thought is that this was supposed to be an anti analysis technique by the authors but I am not sure.
+My thought is that this was supposed to be an anti analysis technique.
 Also, I quickly realized that debugging without knowing what I was looking for would be confusing and not very fruitful so I went back to binja to do some static analysis.
 However, due to the fake branching, the code is a bit convuluted and hard to follow.
 I decided to make a script to get rid of them.